naveedkhalid123/Collage-Maker/README.md

 1. Image & Video Integration: Easily add photos and videos from your device’s gallery, or select from the app’s collection.

-2.AI Description: Automatically generate intelligent image descriptions with AI to enhance collages.
+2. AI Description: Automatically generate intelligent image descriptions with AI to enhance collages.

-3.Audio Features: Add background audio to your collages, adjust the audio's timing, and use the built-in audio cropping tool.
+3. Audio Features: Add background audio to your collages, adjust the audio's timing, and use the built-in audio cropping tool.

 User-Created Templates:

 Custom Templates: Users can create and save their own templates, making future projects faster and more efficient.

 Advanced Styling & Effects: